carmenbianca/report-liferay/report.md

 by engineers during the development process.

 Liferay also uses FOSSology and FOSSID as tools that reduce the workload of Legal, but they are not automated.
+These tools are behind a \gls{vpn}, and their installations aren't actively maintained (i.e., may be behind on important updates).

 ### The project